Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/using-automated-backups-on-a-vps/guide.en-gb.md

 ### How to configure the backup time

 You can change the time of day at which the backup will take place.

+After selecting your VPS, click on the `Automated backup`{.action} tab in the horizontal menu.

 Click on `...`{.action} above the table and then on `Edit`{.action}.